Our Work

 Overview

-At the core of what we do as a Network is our desire to actively support the broader shift we see happening towards a holistic or large-landscape approach as an essential conservation and stewardship tool.
-We are also deeply committed to building this movement beyond our typical community of practice so that it is inclusive and culturally relevant, and therefore stronger and more enduring.
+At the core of what we do is our desire to actively support the broader shift we see happening towards a landscape-scale approach as an essential conservation and stewardship tool.
+Recognizing that "landscape" not only includes different habitats, but also different communities, sectors, and values, we are deeply committed to building this movement beyond the typical community of practice.
+In this way it can be more inclusive and culturally relevant, and therefore also stronger and more enduring.

 Our strategic roadmap for the next few years includes goals that support this paradigm shift.
 One focus will be to continue to demonstrate the value of stewardship at scale to meet today’s conservation challenges.
 We will maintain our focus on building relationships with practitioners, funders, policymakers, and other conservation stakeholders to promote landscape stewardship priorities and practices.

-Or work here is primarily focused in three key areas:
+Or work is primarily focused in these key areas:

 Capacity Building